rbluethl/r.bluethl.net/cl1tfkpnn08sesvnv4evrgc8p.md

 ## 9. Final words

 So this is my practical approach to build Vue 3 components, which I used for many projects in the last couple of months.
 As mentioned at the beginning of the article, I've been using Vue for many years already, and I think that it really grew as a framework.
-The combination of using the Composition API with TypeScript and `script setup` is a really nice way to write clean and concise components.
+The combination of using the Composition API with TypeScript and `script setup` is a really nice way to write clean and concise components in Vue 3 that works very well.

 I hope there are some tips and best practices you can pick up.
 If you have any questions, just let me know in the comments below.
 If you found this post useful, feel free to [follow me on Twitter](https://twitter.com/rbluethl), as I document my journey as an indie hacker there.
 My DMs are open (I'm always happy to help). 🙌